dltcyganok/subtype.js/README.md

 # subtype

-Simple OOP library.
+Simple OOP library, which can be useful for the environment ≤ ES5.
 Works fast like native inheritance (see [benchmarks](https://jsfiddle.net/7u22cpq5/)).
 The library doesn't include any `super`, because it contaminates the prototype and a bad influence on performance.

 ## Install